mozilla/addons-server/docs/topics/development/dependency_management.md

 ```

 This will add hashes and sort the requirements for you, adding comments to show any package dependencies.
 Check the diff and make edits to fix any issues before submitting a PR with the additions.

+> NOTE: this will not install the package, only add it to the requirements file. to install run `make up` to rebuild the docker container.

 ### Managing Python Dependencies